-Has your pet been diagnosed with liver disease or do you suspect they may be suffering from it?
-While the symptoms—depression, weakness, loss of appetite, weight loss, vomiting, and stomach pain—can leave your companion feeling very under the weather, the good news is the liver, more so than most other organs, has an ability to regenerate.
+Has your pet been diagnosed with liver disease, or do you suspect they may be suffering from it?
+While the symptoms—depression, weakness, loss of appetite, weight loss, vomiting, and stomach pain—can leave your companion feeling very under the weather, the good news is the liver, more so than most other organs, can regenerate.

-This means if you get your pet on the right diet as quickly as possible, you can help diminish the progression of the disease.
-Unfortunately, few types of liver disease can be cured, but there are treatment options to help improve your loved one’s quality of life no matter the prognosis.
+This means if you get your pet on healthy pet foods as quickly as possible, you can help diminish the progression of the disease.
+Unfortunately, few types of liver disease can be cured, but there are treatment options to help improve your loved one’s quality of life, no matter the prognosis.

 How Can the Right Diet Help Treat Liver Disease?

-The causes of liver disease vary—it could be the result of genetics, exposure to toxins, an infection, or even idiopathic, which means we really do not know why your pet's liver is degenerating.
+The causes of liver disease vary.
+It could be the result of genetics, exposure to toxins, an infection, or even idiopathic, which means we do not know why our pet's liver is degenerating.
 As a result of these varying causes, the best ways to manage liver health also vary.
-Following specific food and nutrition guidelines is one of the potential treatment options.
+Following specific healthy natural pet food diet and nutrition guidelines is one of the potential treatment options.

-Keep in mind, there is no one-size-fits-all diet plan and recommendations may evolve as your pet’s health changes.
+Keep in mind that there is no one-size-fits-all diet plan, and recommendations may evolve as your pet’s health changes.
 As always, be sure to consult with a veterinarian before making any alterations to how you care for and feed your canine or feline companion.

-Liver-friendly pet food can be purchased or prepared at home, but it should be noted that complete nutrition is hard to achieve with home-made food, and any attempts should only be made with the consultation of a veterinarian or certified veterinary nutritionist.
+Liver-friendly dry dog food and dry cat food can be purchased or prepared at home, but it should be noted that complete nutrition is hard to achieve with homemade food, and any attempts should only be made with the consultation of a veterinarian or certified veterinary nutritionist.